andreashaukeland/PU/README.md

 # Motivation and status
 The app is designed to make life easier for runners and athletes that want to take their training to the next level.
-Similar applications like Strava fills a similar need, but this application is better fitted for orieentering athletes.
+Similar applications like Strava fills a similar need, but this application is better fitted for orienteering athletes.
 At the current stage the application supports viewing the runners activites in a map and a view of their performance over time.
 Future work will focus on better comparing runners route to the expected or optimal path of the training.